sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

     // ...
 }
 ```
-Constructor calls like `Vector()` on line 6 are incorrectly annotated as types.

 This is not an issue with Clang, nor with the `TypeLoc` visitor itself - in the AST, constructor calls appear as `CXXConstructExpr` nodes that wrap a `RecordTypeLoc`.
 Semantically, however, constructor calls should be annotated as function calls, not types.